LauIsaac/ECE434/hw06/README.md

 ## Julia's Video
 1. National Instruments
 2. PREEMPT_RT is a kernel patch to allow Linux to become a real-time OS
-3. Mixed criticality is running muliple operations some of which require RY and others that do not
+3. Mixed criticality is running muliple operations some of which require RT and others that do not
 4. Stack is usually shared between RT and non-RT applications which can cause unexpected behavior
 5. Latency between a trigger event and the process actually running
 6. Measures the latency after waking from a sleep